 Epclusa is approved to treat people who haven’t tried any hepatitis C regimen in the past, or who have tried treatments that didn’t work for them.

 Vosevi, on the other hand, is approved to be used as a treatment for people who have tried only certain hepatitis C drugs and not had success with them.
 For instance, Vosevi is approved to treat:

 - people with any genotype who have tried a certain type of antiviral called an NS5A inhibitor in the past

-If you’ve had hepatitis C treatment in the past, your doctor can tell you if this past medication use makes you eligible for treatment with Vosevi.
+If you’ve had hepatitis C treatment in the past, your doctor can tell you whether this past medication use makes you eligible for treatment with Vosevi.

 Forms and administration

-Epclusa and Vosevi are both taken as one pill once daily.
-Epclusa can be taken with or without food, while Vosevi should be taken with food.
+Epclusa and Vosevi are both taken once daily.
+Vosevi should be taken with food.
+Epclusa can be taken with or without food.
+However, doctors typically recommend taking Epclusa pellets with food in children ages 3 to 6 years.